-Federal Prosecution Externship: U.S. Attorney's Office for the Southern District of New York - Fall
+Federal Prosecution Externship: U.S. Attorney's Office for the Southern District of New York - Fall Only

 The seminar will meet on Mondays at 5:30 p.m. at the U.S. Attorney’s Office located at One Saint Andrew’s Plaza in downtown Manhattan.
 It will provide an overview of the criminal justice system, from the investigation and decision to charge a case through trial and sentencing.
 It will also analyze the ethical issues that arise at every stage of a criminal prosecution.
 The seminar will consist not only of a discussion of practice and case law but will have a practical component in which students will learn through simulations and practice exercises.

-Placement at the U.S. Attorney’s Office
+Fieldwork at the U.S. Attorney’s Office

 Students will be expected to work for at least 10 hours per week for 14 weeks.
 Each student will be assigned to work with one or more Assistant U.S. Attorneys and should anticipate assisting with all aspects of the prosecution of cases, including court proceedings, meetings with agents and victims and attending proffer sessions with cooperating witnesses.
 Students should also expect to perform research and writing on legal issues as part of the work at the U.S. Attorney’s Office and report on their weekly activities to the instructors.